ontodev/droid/README.md

 to load the new environment variable.

+If you would like to configure DROID to start automatically when your computer boots, see the section [Setting up DROID as a systemd service](#setting-up-droid-as-a-systemd-service) below.

 ### Configuring DROID for server mode

 When configured to run in server mode, DROID will allow multiple distinct GitHub users to be logged into the system simultaneously.
 Note that DROID only allows one process to run per project branch at any one time.